-Other offices located in the Student Center include the Alumni Office, the General Student Council Office, the Graphic Arts Workshop, and art exhibitions.
-The Student Center also houses the campus cafeteria, game room, bookstore, post office, and hair styling salon.
+Other offices located in the Student Center include the General Student Council Office, the Graphic Arts Workshop, and art exhibitions.
+The Student Center also houses the campus cafeteria, game room, bookstore, and hair styling salon.

 The Student Aid Center, located on the ground floor of the student center provides low cost specialized services, such as photocopying, photographic film development, and fax services.
-For more information contact: Extension 2287.
+For more information contact :Extension 2287.